kubernetes-hy/kubernetes-hy.github.io/pages/part4/part4.md

   deployment.apps/flaky-update-dep configured
 ```

-After a while it may look something like this, if you're lucky.
+After a while it may look something like this (if you're lucky).

 ```console
 $ kubectl get po